-- Even though the market has shrunk, there are more and more trade shows and showrooms willing to take money in exchange for the promise to show in Paris, New York etc and not all of them can deliver on that promise.
+- Even though the market has shrunk, there are more and more trade shows and showrooms willing to take money in exchange for the promise to show in Paris, New York etc international sales and not all of them can deliver on that promise.

-- As we transform from a predominantly wholesale business model to a hybrid where online, offline and wholesale must coexist, very few people really understand that we are now in a state of constant flux.
+- As we transform from a predominantly wholesale fashion business model to a hybrid where online, offline and wholesale must coexist, very few people really understand that we are now in a state of constant flux.
 Everyone knows that someone has moved and is moving their cheese, but very few people out there understand how the cheese has been cut up, where it is and how long it will be before it gets gobbled up or moved again.